-Our goal is to define the buying triggers and characteristics of your best customers and typical buying committee structure.
-So we'll be able to improve account selection and research processes, prospecting and lead generation.
+Our goal is to define the buying triggers and characteristics of your best customers and the typical buying committee structure.
+So we’ll be able to improve account selection and research processes, prospecting, and lead generation.

 As a result, we’d be able to generate better customers, increase average deal value, and LTV.